-Similar to the frequency-modulated signal and the phasecoded signal, the OFDM approach employed by the Wi-Fi signal is also a popular way to increase the bandwidth in each TR routine, and hence can be applied for bandwidth synthesis in SDR-GBIR to get an increased detection range than the SFCW signal.
-In this study, 11 channels of the IEEE 802.11 2.4 GHz Wi-Fi signal, separated by 5 MHz each, are applied to get a range resolution of about 2.7 m.
-The spectrum of a 2412 MHz Wi-Fi channel is shown in Fig. 20, from which it can be learned that, different from the noise signal spectrum shown in Fig. 7, the OFDW Wi-Fi signal has multiple subcarriers separated by 312.5 kHz with the missing sub-carrier 0 at the center frequency.
-In order to avoid the strong spectral feature of the unused sub-carrier 0 at the center frequency of each Wi-Fi channel, the local oscillator of the B210 receiver is offset by 3 MHz with respect to the Wi-Fi transmitter, and thus a 5 MHz bandwidth signal can be collected in each TR routine, as shown in Fig. 21.
+Similar to the frequency-modulated signal and the phasecoded signal, the OFDM approach employed by the Wi-Fi signal is also a popular way to increase the bandwidth in each TR routine, and hence can be applied for bandwidth synthesis in SDR-GBIR to get an increased detection range than the SFCW signal with the same number of carrier frequencies.
+In this study, 11 channels of the IEEE 802.11 2.4 GHz Wi-Fi signal are applied to get a range resolution of about 2.7 m.
+The spectrum of a 2412 MHz Wi-Fi channel is shown in Fig. 23, from which it can be learned that, different from the noise signal spectrum shown in Fig. 7, the OFDW Wi-Fi signal has multiple sub-carriers separated by 312.5 kHz with the missing sub-carrier 0 at the center frequency.
+In order to avoid the strong spectral feature of the unused sub-carrier 0 at the center frequency of each Wi-Fi channel, the local oscillator of the B210 receiver is offset by 3 MHz with respect to the Wi-Fi transmitter, and thus a 5 MHz bandwidth signal can be collected in each TR routine, as shown in Fig. 24.